A Comprehensive Guide to Year-End Giving

 Not only that, but with the move to more and more online giving, events like GivingTuesday have become an even more important part of your fundraising calendar.

-At CauseVox, we’re all about helping everyone to meet their goals – donors and the causes they support.
+At CauseVox, we’re all about helping everyone meet their goals – donors and the causes they support.
 We want to help nonprofits that implement year-end fundraising campaigns be successful.

-Creating A Plan For Year-End Giving 2023
+Creating a Plan for Year-End Giving 2024

 Your answers to these questions should help you to determine the type of campaign you want to create, and how you do it.
 A year-end campaign with a goal of $5,000 is much different than one set at $100,000.
 Urgently-needed funds will also make a difference in your messaging and timeline as opposed to funds that can be used in a year or two.

 When setting your own goal, use the SMART principles approach, making sure it’s Specific, Measurable, Attainable, Relevant, and Timely.
-Learn more about this and how to create the fundraising goal that’s right for you in our guide.

 Aligning Year-End Giving With GivingTuesday